 - For budding and professional photographers, Wex Photo Video London boasts an enormous range of photographic equipment, from cameras and lenses to studio lighting and video.

 - Be wowed by intricately beaded and embroidered dresses at Temperley London, featuring creations by star designer Alice Temperley.

-- For this season’s must-have dresses, visit Topshop’s huge Oxford Circus flagship.
+- For this season’s must-have dresses, visit Zara’s huge Oxford Circus flagship store.

-- Discover the array of shops at St Christopher's Place just off Oxford Street, including Georgia Hardinge, Lulu and Velvet by Graham & Spencer.
+- Discover the array of shops at St Christopher's Place just off Oxford Street, including high street favourites and independent designers.

-- Shop for party dresses at Lipsy London, which has branches in both Westfield shopping centres.
+- Shop for party dresses at Lipsy London, which has a branch in Westfield London.